 An LRS can live inside an LMS and use the LMS’s reporting tools to make meaning of the LRS’s data, or it can live on its own with its own reporting tools.

 LRSs can share data amongst themselves, so learners and data can be transferred from one organization to another.
 Statements can also be sent to multiple LRSs (think “I want to record my training in my own personal LRS as well as my employer’s LRS.”)

 We have a very, very basic prototype version of an LRS with a light reporting tool up and running.
-It’s called Watershed, and it’s not a product that you can buy or a tool that was meant to be used by for anything other than demo purposes.
-It’s easy and free to set up an account, there are Tin Can-enabled sample activities inside Watershed, and you can even earn 4 different badges by completing the Tin Can activities.
+It’s our Tin Can Demo, and it’s not a product that you can buy or a tool that was meant to be used by for anything other than demo purposes.
+It’s easy and free to set up an account, there are Tin Can-enabled sample activities inside, and you can even earn 4 different badges by completing the Tin Can activities.
 Learn more here.

 You can also see our Public LRS here.
 It’s where most of the world turns to for testing their Tin Can statements.

 It’s not an easy thing to build, but you can most certainly build your own LRS.
 Check out the developers section, and also take a look at the basic steps in our “Building a Learning Record Store” page.